Federal Direct Stafford Loans

 How To Apply:

-The US Department of Education will pay your student loan funds through Finger Lakes Community College.
+The U.S. Department of Education will pay your student loan funds through Finger Lakes Community College.
 Your loans will be disbursed in two equal installments, 6 weeks after the start of each term.
 If you are receiving a single semester loan, you will receive two disbursements in the term.
 The first will come 6 weeks after the start of the term and the second will come after the mid-term of the semester*.
 Your loan money must first be applied to your school account to pay for tuition and fees, and other school charges.
-If loan money remains, the Student Accounts Office at FLCC will send your disbursement to Higher One, a financial services and payment company.
-Higher One will then send you your refund depending on the disbursement method (FLCC One debit card or ACH transaction into an existing bank account) you selected with them.
+If loan money remains, the Student Accounts Office at FLCC will send your disbursement to BankMobile Disbursements, a financial services and payment company.
+BankMobile will then send you your refund depending on the disbursement method (BankMobile Vibe card, paper check or ACH transaction into an existing bank account) you selected with them.

 *Note: If you are taking late starting classes, disbursements may be held until you begin six(6) credit hours.

-If you have previous Federal Stafford Loans through a private lender or lenders (ie. Citizens Bank, Sallie Mae, M &T Bank etc.) AND you have Federal Direct Stafford Loans, you will repaying two or more different loan servicers.
-If you want to check the current holders of your Federal Stafford Loans go to the National Student Loan Database System.
-After you graduate or stop attending college you may be able to consolidate your loans into a single Federal Consolidation Loan.
+If you have previous Federal Stafford Loans through a private lender or lenders (ie. Citizens Bank, Sallie Mae, M&T Bank etc.) AND you have Federal Direct Stafford Loans, you will be repaying two or more different loan servicers.
+If you want to check the current holders of your Federal Stafford Loans, go to the National Student Loan Database System.
+After you graduate or stop attending college, you may be able to consolidate your loans into a single Federal Consolidation Loan.

 Use these calculators to estimate your future loan payments.